Federal Trade Commission

 Vermont’s Crackdown on Drug Testing Underscores the Importance of Compliant, State-Specific Drug Testing Policies for Multistate Employers

 Title 21, Chapter 5, Section 513 of the Vermont Statutes states: “An employer shall not request, require, or conduct random or company-wide drug tests except when such testing is required by federal law or regulation.”
 Stated more plainly, Vermont prohibits random drug testing of employees.
-Vermont does allow for employers to drug test job applicants after a conditional offer of employment has been made.
+Vermont does allow for employers to drug test job candidates after a conditional offer of employment has been made.
 The state also allows employers to drug test current employees if there is probable cause/reasonable suspicion.
 However, random testing is absolutely prohibited.
 This creates significant difficulty for Vermont employers that maintain operations in other states because most states do allow for random drug testing of employees.
 If an employer maintains a blanket multistate drug testing policy allowing for random testing, it may not realize it is violating Vermont law.
 To make things even more difficult on Vermont employers, if a current employee tests positive on a lawful drug test required because the employer had probable cause to believe the employee was using drugs, the employer may not terminate the employee’s employment for failing the test.
 Instead, employers must maintain an Employee Assistance Program or a comparable rehabilitation program and must give the employee an opportunity to participate.
 The employee can only be discharged if he or she completes the program and then subsequently fails a post-program drug test.
 Now, you may be asking yourself, “Does Vermont care about these technical requirements?”
 The answer is an overwhelming “yes.”
 In fact, Vermont takes drug testing so seriously that the Vermont Attorney General’s Office’s Employment Discrimination Complaint form has a specific box employees can check if their employers unlawfully required that they take a drug test or discriminated against them based on a drug test.
 In addition to possible employment disputes, the Vermont drug testing law provides for civil penalties of between $500 and $2,000 for each violation.
 Employers in Vermont should be aware of the state’s strict drug testing laws and the aggressive enforcement of these laws.
 Employers maintaining operations in Vermont may want to review their drug test policies to ensure they are compliant under Vermont law.

 New Mexico Notification Law